bhavnicksm/pbnj/docs/04_cli.md

 ## Clipboard

 The URL is automatically copied to your clipboard after upload.
+Use `-n` or `--no-copy` to disable this.

 Supported on:
 - macOS (pbcopy)